Wade Rathke: SEIU Local 100

 Rathke is also founder and Chief Organizer of Service Employees International Union (SEIU) Local 100, which is headquartered in New Orleans and also has chapters in Texas and Arkansas.
 Founded in 1980 in New Orleans as an independent union of Hyatt employees, the union became part of SEIU in 1984.
 SEIU Local 100 organizes public sector public workers, including school employees, Head Start, and health care workers, as well as lower-wage private sector workers in the hospitality, janitorial, and other service industries.

 Rathke's work in the labor movement includes three terms as Secretary-Treasurer of the Greater New Orleans AFL-CIO.
 Rathke was the president and co-founder of the SEIU Southern Conference; a member of the International Executive Board of SEIU (1996–2004); and Chief Organizer of the Hotel and Restaurant Organizing Committee (HOTROC) a multi-union organizing project for hospitality workers in New Orleans sponsored by the AFL-CIO and its president, John Sweeney, and from 2004–2008 chief organizer of a multi-pronged effort to organize Walmart workers, including the Walmart workers in Florida and California.
 In 2009, Local 100 left SEIU and once again became United Labor Unions Local 100.

 Rathke and Local 100 were most prominently in the news in the fall of 2017 when they filed charges with the NLRB to prevent Dallas Cowboys’ owner and general manager, Jerry Jones, from threatening his players if they refused to stand for the national anthem.
 The union withdrew its charge after the NFL said it would not discipline players and Jones.

 Other projects

 In 2000, Rathke created the Organizers' Forum, which brings together senior organizers in labor and community organizations in dialogues about challenges faced by constituency-based organizations, such as tactical development, organizing new immigrants, using technology, using capital strategies and corporate campaign techniques, or understanding the effects and organizing challenges of globalization.

 Radio

 Since 2013, Rathke has returned to the 100,000-watt radio station KABF-FM 88.3 as its station manager.

+Documentary

+In 2017, the documentary film about Rathke titled The Organizer was released.
+It was directed by Nick Taylor and distributed by Grasshopper Film.